logicalclocks/hops-docs/docs/configurations/hopsfs.rst

 .. _client-conf-parameters:

 * **dfs.namenodes.rpc.addresses**:
   HopsFS support multiple active NameNodes.
 A client can send a RPC request to any of the active NameNodes.
 This parameter specifies a list of active NameNodes in the system.
 The list has following format [hdfs://ip:port, hdfs://ip:port, ...].
 It is not necessary that this list contain all the active NameNodes in the system.
 Single valid reference to an active NameNode is sufficient.
 At the time of startup the client obtains an updated list of NameNodes from a NameNode mentioned in the list.
-If this list is empty then the client will connect to ’fs.default.name’.
+If this list is empty then the client tries to connect to **fs.default.name**.

 * **dfs.namenode.selector-policy**:
-  The clients uniformly distributes the RPC calls among the all the NameNodes in the system based on the following policies.
+  The clients uniformly distribute the RPC calls among the all the NameNodes in the system based on the following policies.
   - ROUND ROBIN
   - RANDOM
   - RANDOM_STICKY